Couchbase-Ecosystem/cbl-ionic-docs/docs/intro.md

 ## Limitations
 Some of the features supported by other platform implementations of Couchbase Lite are currently not supported:

+* Vector Search
+	- This is still in beta for the native platforms and is not yet supported in the plugin.

 * Peer-to-Peer Sync
 	- There is no "platform" specific code built into the plugin to allow you to find other peers.